-- 149. Gaps to be addressed: the above ranking is related to hurricane readiness only and does not take into account capacities for risk analysis and application of risk reduction or adaptation measures to address climate change and disaster risks.
-There is a need for improving of coordination among different actors and strengthening capacities for evidence based decision-making. - 150.
-Assets: The Dominican Republic contends with local structures, known as the Prevention, Mitigation and Response Committees, which have the purpose of promoting risk reduction and preparedness activities at the provincial and municipal level. - 151.
-Gaps to be addressed: A recent analysis of the functioning of this body has revealed weakness in capacity to conduct risk, hazard and vulnerability studies, provide analysis and spatial representation of risk, leading to limited integration of risk in disaster management plans and territorial plans.
+- 150. Gaps to be addressed: the above ranking is related to hurricane preparedness only and does not take into account capacities for risk analysis and application of risk reduction or adaptation measures to address climate risks.
+There is a need for improving of coordination among different actors and strengthening capacities for evidence based decision-making. - 151.
+Assets: The Dominican Republic contends with local structures, known as the Prevention, Mitigation and Response Committees (PMR-C), which promote risk reduction and preparedness at the provincial and municipal level. - 152.
+Gaps to be addressed: A recent analysis of this body has revealed weakness in capacity to conduct risk, hazard and vulnerability studies, engage in risk analysis, and represent risk spatially, leading to limited integration of risk into territorial planning processes.
 Likewise, there is a need for greater vertical integration with National Prevention, Mitigation and Response structure as well as horizontal integration with sectoral actors.